tatasky09/NREL_SCORE_analysis/README.md

 <img src="images/media/image12.png" alt="Description of image 12" width="400" />
 <img src="images/media/image13.png" alt="Description of image 13" width="400" />

-Figure 3: Proximity Map (to illustrate that not all locations are dependent on proximity)

 Figure 4: **Categorized responses to the question "In less than two sentences, please describe what you would be most worried or concerned